St. Moritz 2017: Vonn, Schiffrin vie for plaudits

 Outside of the Olympics, it's the biggest event in the sport and carries more cachet than the World Cup circuit.

-"It's winning, basically, the Olympics minus all the other sports, that's what the World Championships is for us.
-It's big," America's Mikaela Shiffrin, who leads the World Cup overall and slalom standings, told CNN's Alpine Edge.
+"It's winning, basically, the Olympics minus all the other sports -- that's what the World Championships is for us.
+It's big," Mikaela Shiffrin, who leads the World Cup overall and slalom standings, told CNN's Alpine Edge.

-The 21-year-old is going for a third straight slalom world title after winning gold in Schladming in 2013 and Beaver Creek two years ago.
+The 21-year-old American is going for a third straight slalom world title after winning gold in Schladming in 2013 and Beaver Creek two years ago.
 She also won the Olympic slalom gold in 2014, and is aware she has set herself a very high benchmark.

-"Not winning stinks, it makes me feel like I've something wrong," added Shiffrin.
+"Not winning stinks -- it makes me feel like I've done something wrong," Shiffrin adds.

-But the headline attraction will be her countrywoman Lindsey Vonn, the second most successful ski racer of all time -- male or female -- with 77 World Cup wins, second only to Sweden's Ingemar Stenmark (86).
+But the headline attraction will be her compatriot Lindsey Vonn, the second most successful ski racer of all time -- male or female -- with 77 World Cup wins, behind only Sweden's Ingemar Stenmark (86).

 Speed queen Vonn, the 2010 Olympic downhill champion, won her only world title in 2009 and is back on the circuit following a broken arm and severe nerve damage to her right hand sustained in a crash shortly after returning from knee surgery.

-Vonn won in only her second race since returning to the circuit in Garmisch-Partenkirchen in Germany in January, but crashed in a downhill at Cortina d'Ampezzo in Italy earlier this month.
+Vonn won in only her second race since returning to the circuit in Garmisch-Partenkirchen in Germany in January, but crashed in a downhill at Cortina d'Ampezzo in Italy this month.

-In St. Moritz Tuesday, she skied out during the World Championships opening super-G run after trying to regain grip on her pole.
+In St. Moritz Tuesday, she skied out during the opening run of the World Championships' first race -- the women's super-G -- after trying to regain grip on her pole.

-"I just kind of lost my concentration there for a minute," she told reporters.
+"I just kind of lost my concentration there for a minute," Vonn, the 2015 bronze medalist, told reporters.
 "I stayed on my feet, so that was the important thing."

+Austria's Nicole Schmidhofer won the gold medal from Tina Weirather of Liechtenstein and home favorite Lara Gut in perfect conditions, after two days of heavy snow had canceled the men's and women's downhill training sessions.

+Defending champion and Olympic gold medalist Anna Veith didn't make the second run after missing a gate.

 The women's downhill start is lower than the men's but still a considerable test of skill and stamina.

-Vonn's main rivals will be home favorite Lara Gut and Slovenia's Ilka Stuhec, the World Cup downhill leader.
-Another Slovenian Tina Maze, who has since retired, won the downhill world title in 2015.
+Vonn's main rivals on Sunday will be World Cup overall champion Gut and Slovenia's Ilka Stuhec, this season's World Cup downhill leader.
+Another Slovenian Tina Maze, who has since retired, won the world title in 2015.

-The men's downhill takes place on February 11 -- the day before the women's event -- on the legendary "Free Fall" course, which was dreamed up by Bernhard Russi, the Swiss two-time downhill world champion and 1972 Olympic champion.
+The men's downhill takes place Saturday on the legendary "Free Fall" course, which was dreamed up by Bernhard Russi, the Swiss two-time downhill world champion and 1972 Olympic gold medalist.

-Racers access the start hut via a steel staircase before plunging from 9,317ft to 6,692ft down to the Salastrains plateau above St. Moritz.
+Racers access the start hut via a steel staircase before plunging from 9,317 feet to 6,692 feet down to the Salastrains plateau above St. Moritz.

 Norway's Kjetil Jansrud and Italian Dominik Paris, the winner in Kitzbuhel, are second and third in the World Cup standings.

-Swiss Beat Feuz triumphed at St. Moritz last year and could improve on his World Championship bronze from Beaver Creek in 2015.
+Former world junior champion Beat Feuz triumphed at St. Moritz last year and the 29-year-old Swiss skier could improve on his World Championship bronze from Beaver Creek in 2015.

-The men's slalom is likely to be a shootout between Austria's Marcel Hirscher and Sweden's Henrik Kristofferson.
+The men's slalom on February 19 is likely to be a shootout between Austria's Marcel Hirscher and Sweden's Henrik Kristofferson.

 Hirscher, 27, has won four World Championship golds and a record five overall World Cup titles, while 22-year-old Kristofferson is last year's World Cup slalom champion.